A WORD FROM

 "It always seems impossible until it's done."

-In recognition of and with great thanks to ASIFA-Hollywood, the European Animation Association – along with its newly formed Board of Directors – formed and launched The Emile Awards.
+As a result, the European Animation Association – along with its newly formed Board of Directors – formed and launched The Emile Awards.

 Professionals / educators / students within the European Community are invited to join the European Animation Association, vote on the 16 different achievement and production categories, and attend the annual awards ceremony in December.